medleyjs/medley/docs/Plugins.md

 <a name="route-prefixing-option"></a>
 #### Route Prefixing option
-If you pass an option with the key `prefix` with a `string` value, Fastify will use it to prefix all the routes inside the register, for more info check [here](Routes.md#route-prefixing).<br>
+If you pass an option with the key `prefix` with a `string` value, Medley will use it to prefix all the routes inside the register, for more info check [here](Routes.md#route-prefixing).<br>
 Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option won't work.

 <a name="error-handling"></a>